Favorites for Winter/Holidays

 Kyiv, Ukraine.
 Combination of reliable winter weather and some beautiful places to run in the heart of town.
 Many impressive parks and sights.
 We note, however, the very unfortunate war situation in Ukraine.

 Tallinn, Estonia.
-This city located on the Gulf of Finland is an increasingly popular visitor destination, owing to its setting and beautiful architecture.
-It’s charming (but dark) in winter, especially festive during the holiday season.
+Among the snowiest cities, in Europe, Tallinn is an increasingly popular visitor destination, owing to its setting and beautiful architecture.
+It’s charming (but dark) in winter, and especially festive during the holiday season.
+Head to Harku Forest after a fresh snow.

 Lithuania.
-We have guides to Vilnius, Kaunas, & Klaipeda — all good winter spots!
+We have guides to Vilnius, Kaunas, & Klaipeda — all among the snowiest cities in Europe.

 Scandinavian Cities.
-Stockholm, Copenhagen, Oslo, and Helsinki are at relatively similar latitudes and can all be very festive and snowy in the winter months.
+Stockholm, Copenhagen, & Oslo are at relatively similar latitudes and can all be very festive and snowy in the winter months.
 The short daylight hours and the strong biking culture mean that key paths are well-lit and maintained – a boon for runners!
-Due to the ocean influence, none of the major Scandinavian cities gets extreme cold.
-Oslo and Helsinki probably have the most ‘reliable’ winter in terms of snowscape.
-The further north and away from the coast you go– think Lapland – world class Nordic skiing also provides for some great running opportunities.
+Due to the ocean influence, none of the major Scandinavian cities gets extreme cold or abundant snow.
+Oslo probably has the most ‘reliable’ winter in terms of snowscape.
+Trondheim, Norway is among the snowiest cities in Europe.
+The further north and away from the coast you go – think Lapland – world class Nordic skiing also provides for some great running opportunities.

 Salzburg, Austria.
 This city located at the foothills of the Alps averages 110 cm of snow annually, and is absolutely charming when blessed with a winter landscape.
 If it snows, be sure to run the Hellbrunner Allée, a path that leads to the beautiful grounds of the Hellbrun Palace.